 Astrophotography is a specialized type of photography that entails recording images of astronomical objects and large areas of the night sky.
 The easiest way to capture the night sky is to use an ordinary DSLR camera with interchangeable lenses.
 Such equipment affords a wide field of view, making easy work of imaging constellations, meteors, the Milky Way, and much more.

 This year we’ve added a few dimmer items to provide a challenges for a wider range of observers and equipment.
 You’ll be surprised what you can get with a phone, point-and-shoot, or SLR.
 Others may want to test their skills and equipment on more challenging objects.
-The objects marked challenge add 1 additional item count to encourage you to try them.

 Finally, with your permission, OSP would like to display the images on the website for everyone to see!